dfelinto/blender-manual/manual/modeling/meshes/editing/mesh/transform/basic.rst

 Vertex Data
 -----------

+.. _modeling-vertex-bevel-weight:

 Bevel Weight
-   This vertex property, a value between (0.0 to 1.0), is used by the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>` to control the bevel intensity of the vertices, when the Only Vertices option is active.
+   This vertex property, a value between (0.0 to 1.0), is used by the :doc:`Bevel Modifier </modeling/modifiers/generate/bevel>` to control the bevel intensity of the vertices, when the *Only Vertices* option is active.

 Edge Data